Simon-48/Disease-Specific-LLMs/README.md

 # Disease-Specific-LLMs

-## An Approach to Convert Tabular Clinical Records into Clinical Texts for Effectively Tuning Disease-Specific LLMs
+## An Approach to Convert Tabular Clinical Records into Clinical Texts for Training Disease-Specific LLMs Effectively

 The key dataset of this study is from the National Institute of Cancer Research and Hospital (NICRH) on sarcoma cancer.
 As this is a private dataset, its information is not disclosed.
 Instead, information from a few public datasets—such as the UCI Heart Disease, UCI Heart Failure Clinical Records, and UCI Chronic Kidney Disease datasets—is provided.
 Kindly check the 'Results.docx' uploaded.